 Dick: TNO, the Netherlands organisation for applied scientific research is looking into the fragmentation of plastics.
 Which plastics are more likely to break down into microplastics and nanoplastics.

-"We can then develop scenarios for the increase of microplastics in the environment, which will eventually lead to higher concentrations of microplastics in the body."
+"We can then develop scenarios for the increase of microplastics in the environment."

 Dick: At present, we do not know where the plastic goes in our body.
 How much is excreted.
 How much accumulates in liver, brain and other organs.
 What the effect is on tissues and cells.